ynput/OpenPype/website/docs/dev_publishing.md

 It is possible to change variant or asset and task context of instances at the top part but all changes there must be confirmed.
 Confirmation will trigger recalculation of subset names and all new data are stored to instances.

 #### *Create attributes*
-Instance attributes display all create attributes of all selected instances.
-All attributes that have same definition are grouped into one input and is visually indicated if values are not same for selected instances.
-In most of cases have **< Multiselection >** placeholder.
+Instance attributes display all created attributes of all selected instances.
+All attributes that have the same definition are grouped into one input and are visually indicated if values are not the same for selected instances.
+In most cases have **< Multiselection >** placeholder.

 #### *Publish attributes*
 Publish attributes work the same way as create attributes but the source of attribute definitions are pyblish plugins.
-Attributes are filtered based on families of selected instances and families defined in pyblish plugin.
+Attributes are filtered based on families of selected instances and families defined in the pyblish plugin.

 ### Create dialog
 ![Publisher UI - Create dialog](assets/publisher_create_dialog.png)
 Create dialog is used by artist to create new instances in a context.
 The context selection can be enabled/disabled by changing `create_allow_context_change` on [creator plugin](#creator).
-In middle part artist select what will be created and what variant it is.
-On right side is information about selected creator and it's pre-create attributes.
-There is also question mark button which extends window and display more detailed information about the creator.
+In the middle part the artist selects what will be created and what variant it is.
+On the right side is information about the selected creator and its pre-create attributes.
+There is also a question mark button which extends the window and displays more detailed information about the creator.